Here's to Saint Brigid, Ireland's great female patron saint! We celebrate her feast day on February 1, 2019.

-St. Patrick is celebrated around the world every March 17, but St Brigid “Muire na nGael” (“Mary of the Irish”) is less well known outside of Ireland, where she is held in high regard.
-Today is her feast day, which will be celebrated throughout Ireland.
+St. Patrick is celebrated around the world every March 17, but St. Brigid "Muire na nGael" ("Mary of the Irish") is less well known outside of Ireland, where she is held in high regard.
+Her feast day is February 1, which will be celebrated throughout Ireland by remembering St. Brigid's remarkable story and by following certain Irish traditions.

 St. Brigid has long been a favorite saint, recognized in Irish customs and traditions.
 She comes second only to St. Patrick in terms of the numbers of customs that asked for her blessing and guidance.

-Hoping to remember some of those rich and vibrant traditions this St. Brigid's Day, Wicklow-based folklorist Johnny Dillon compiled these must-know facts about the saint, looking back on the many ways in which she was remembered and feted in Ireland, where storytelling and visiting others was the main form of entertainment.
+Hoping to remember some of those rich and vibrant traditions this St. Brigid's Day, Wicklow-based folklorist Johnny Dillon compiled these must-know facts about the saint, looking back on the many ways in which she was remembered and feted in Ireland, where storytelling and visiting others were the main forms of entertainment.

 Dillon has worked with the National Folklore Collection in Dublin and with the Folklore of Ireland Society, and he told IrishCentral, "It's fair to say that I am quite obsessed with this topic, and am similarly dedicated to the preservation, protection, and promotion of our traditional culture and heritage," something which he views as "a counterbalance to the shallowness present in much of modern experience."